ecohealthalliance/tater/packages/fixtures/README.md

-# mantle:models
+# tater:models

-This package defines fixtures for the Mantle test suite
+This package defines fixtures for the tater test suite